LukeOnuke/AdminToolsDocs/docs/player.md

 # Player Lookup
 This page contains info about `/app/player/<player_name>`.

+This page does not require being logged in.

 ## From where player lookup gets its data?
 Player Lookup querries data from two sources.
 - Mojang